isjutla/Qualia/README.md

 ## Rock-Paper-Scissors
 This is the meteor project, to play you simply open up /player1 and /player2.
 Once each player has selected his choice, it will tell each player if they won or lost.
-Click 'reset' or player again.
+Click 'reset' or play again.

 ## Alphabeter-Sort
 This is a java maven project implementing a solution to the sorting problem.